 Direct loans for graduate students are unsubsidized only.
 Unsubsidized loans are not awarded on the basis of need, but rather on the cost of attendance of your program.
-For loans first disbursed after July 1, 2017, the annual fixed interest rate is currently capped at 6.00%.
-Maximum amounts that may be borrowed during an academic year as well as aggregate maximum amounts are outlined in the following chart.
+For loans first disbursed after July 1, 2018, the annual fixed interest rate is currently capped at 6.60%.
+Maximum amounts that may be borrowed during an academic year as well as aggregate maximum amounts are outlined in the loan chart below.